pixelgrade/noah-lite/README.md

 ## Description

 A bold entrance in the challenging digital playground.
 A photography WordPress theme that creates momentum through witty animations that introduce you in your own journey.
+Noah Like is based on a experience that is beautifully crafted with subtle effects and unique transitions aimed at engaging the viewer in a unique way.
+Noah Lite is an experiment that goes beyond what'a ordinary and familiar.

 ## Installation